rendon/blog/views/setup-dhcp-server/source.md

 # Set up DHCP server
 2016-02-18 2024-05-07 #sysadmin #linux #post

-<p>DHCP stands for Dynamic Host Configuration Protocol, a network protocol used to automatically configure hosts in a network.
-There are some concepts you need to know to understand what is a DHCP server.</p>
+DHCP stands for Dynamic Host Configuration Protocol, a network protocol used to automatically configure hosts in a network.
+There are some concepts you need to know to understand what is a DHCP server.

-<p>A subnetwork has some settings that indentify their hosts and itself from other subnetworks, settings such as <a href="http://en.wikipedia.org/wiki/Subnetwork#Network_addressing_and_routing" target="_blank">network address</a>, <a href="http://en.wikipedia.org/wiki/Subnet_mask" target="_blank">subnet mask</a>, <a href="http://en.wikipedia.org/wiki/Default_gateway" target="_blank">gateway</a>, <a href="http://en.wikipedia.org/wiki/IP_address" target="_blank">IP</a>, etc. Each host connected to a subnetwork must have at least an IP and subnet mask address, a gateway address to comunicate out with other subnetworks, and possibly one or more DNS server addresses to go out to the Internet.
-In a small network is not a problem setting up each PC manually, but if the network has one or two hundred PCs or the users don't know anything about networks and only wish to connect to the internet things get complicated.</p>
+A subnetwork has some settings that indentify their hosts and itself from other subnetworks, settings such as [network address](http://en.wikipedia.org/wiki/Subnetwork#Network_addressing_and_routing), [subnet mask](http://en.wikipedia.org/wiki/Subnet_mask), [gateway](http://en.wikipedia.org/wiki/Default_gateway), [IP](http://en.wikipedia.org/wiki/IP_address), etc. Each host connected to a subnetwork must have at least an IP and subnet mask address, a gateway address to comunicate out with other subnetworks, and possibly one or more DNS server addresses to go out to the Internet.
+In a small network is not a problem setting up each PC manually, but if the network has one or two hundred PCs or the users don't know anything about networks and only wish to connect to the internet things get complicated.

-<p>That said, a DHCP server serves all settings the that clients(PCs) needs to configure their connection.
-In this post I show you how to setup a DHCP server using Debian GNU/Linux, here is the schema.</p>
+That said, a DHCP server serves all settings the that clients(PCs) needs to configure their connection.
+In this post I show you how to setup a DHCP server using Debian GNU/Linux, here is the schema.

 ![Network diagram](/setup-dhcp-server/dhcp_lan_0.svg)

-<p>My ISP is Telmex and its router comes with the DHCP option so I had to rearrange the network this way.
+My ISP is Telmex and its router comes with the DHCP option so I had to rearrange the network this way.
 Since the server provides two services it has two NICs too.
-Let's go!.</p>
+Let's go!.

 ## Instalation